 Gods’ servants are wise; they favor the poverty of the kingdom of God over the wealth of this world because they understand that the poverty of God’s kingdom is more precious than all earthly wealth.
 They trust the nonsense of the gospel over the revered traditions and eloquent philosophies of men because “the foolishness of God is wiser than men.”
 They trust the puniness of the Spirit over the military might of nations because “the weakness of God is stronger than men” (1Cor.
 1:25).

 Everything in the kingdom of God is better than anything in this world.
 If God’s kingdom has dirt in it, a spoonful of that dirt is more valuable than all the wealth of earth combined.
-That’s why God’s servants “take pleasure in her stones, and favor the dust of Zion.”
+That’s why God’s servants “favor the dust of Zion, and take pleasure in her stones.”
 The grace to stand in that city of God is more precious than any privilege that any earthly government can grant you.
 And anything of this world that would diminish your desire for that city, whether men consider it good or bad, is to be hated.

 This is why Moses, living in the greatest comforts this world had to offer at the time, chose to go down and suffer with the enslaved children of God.
 He chose to be associated with the enslaved, chosen people of God than to be king of the whole earth.
 That is the heart of a true servant of God.
 He favors the worst of God’s kingdom over the best of anything else.